Updated: Oct. 9, 2023

 How many Kodo members are there?

-As of October 2016, there are 30 performing members (22 men, 8 women) and 5 junior members.
-This number includes four Distinguished Members: Yoshikazu Fujimoto, Yoko Fujimoto, Chieko Kojima, and Motofumi Yamaguchi.
-The performers range in age from 21 to 64 years old, with an average age of 31.
-There are 31 staff members, and if we include Kodo’s apprentices and casual staff, the Kodo Group in its entirety contains around 100 members.
-There are 5 staff members from Sado Island.
-The other members come from as far away as Hokkaido and Okinawa, and from everywhere in between.
+As of Feb.
+2023, there are 36 performers (26 men, 10 women)—4 Distinguished Members, 31 Members, and 1 Junior Members.
+The performers range in age from 20 to 72 years old, with an average age of 35.4.
+There are 32 full-time staff members, and if we include Kodo’s apprentices and casual staff, the Kodo Group in its entirety contains around 100 members.
+There are 4 staff members from Sado Island.
+The other members come from as far away as Hokkaido, Kagoshima, and the USA.

 What is the Kodo Group?